University Profile

 The University of Arkansas houses more than 200 academic programs and offers bachelor’s degrees in more than 75 areas of study.
 Students may also pursue a wide range of graduate degrees, including the Master’s, the Educational Specialist, the Doctor of Education, and the Doctor of Philosophy.

-The Carnegie Foundation categorizes the University of Arkansas as a research institution with “highest research activity,” placing the university among a small percentage of colleges and universities nationwide and in a class by itself within the state of Arkansas.
+The Carnegie Foundation categorizes the University of Arkansas as a research institution with “highest research activity.”
 U.S. News and World Report consistently ranks the university among the top tier of institutions of higher education.
 Faculty members perform cutting-edge research for which they annually win prestigious grants and awards, and the university encourages undergraduates to participate in the research process.
 Such opportunities enhance the learning process by providing hands-on experience in lab and research techniques, by developing students’ abilities to implement, experiment, discover and teach, and by fostering a mentoring relationship early in students’ academic careers.

 Research programs involving both faculty and students serve as vital sources of information on the economic and social needs of Arkansas.
 In many fields, research performed at the University of Arkansas reaches beyond the state to provide insight and guidance on issues of national and international concern.
 The university provides extensive technical and professional services to varied groups and individuals throughout the state, helping to further Arkansas’ economic growth.
-The university operates nationally respected self-paced (correspondence) courses; it assists other institutions in developing educational programs; it offers graduate programs, both cooperatively and singly, throughout the state; and it makes specialized campus resources such as computing services and library holdings available to other institutions in the state.
+The university operates nationally respected online courses and degree programs; it assists other institutions in developing educational programs; it offers graduate programs, both cooperatively and singly, throughout the state; and it makes specialized campus resources such as computing services and library holdings available to other institutions in the state.

 Classes at the university maintain a low average ratio of students to instructor, although individual classes may range from a large general-lecture class of 200 to a focused special-topics class of 4 or 5 students.
 University of Arkansas students are given the tools and encouragement needed to excel.
 Over the last 15 years, more than 200 undergraduate Arkansas students have become Rhodes, Gates Millennium, Madison, Marshall, Goldwater, Fulbright, Boren, Gilman and Truman scholars.
 More than 100 graduate students have received National Science Foundation Graduate Research Fellowships.
 Find out more about the university's numbers.